-- Dramatically reduce future maintenance, downtime and coil failure
+- Reduce future maintenance, downtime and coil failure

-- Freeze Block™ Valves sense changes in both pressure and temperature
+- Freeze Block™ Valves sense changes in pressure & temperature

-- The valves discharge a controlled volume of water as a coil begins to freeze then reseat to prevent flooding
+- A controlled volume of water is displaced from the coil as it begins to freeze, Freeze Block™ valves then reseat to prevent flooding

 - In many cases, eliminates the need for glycol which increases efficiency

-- Add a Smart Coil System and receive a 48-month warranty
+- Add a Smart Coil System for instant notification of freeze events and a 48-month warranty

 - Available for Fluid, Steam and Face & Bypass Coils